Paleontology Field Camp

 Dates : To be announced

 GEO 419 provides students selecting the paleontology option in the Department of Earth Sciences at MSU, and upper-division geology majors from other institutions, training and experience in field techniques used in vertebrate paleontology.
-The course prerequisites include the following classes in geology: GEO 448 Sedimentary Petrology and GEO 211 Historical Geology or consent of instructor.
+The course prerequisites include the following class in geology: GEO 208 - Earth Materials or consent of instructor.

 The course covers a variety of topics including field mapping, facies analysis, invertebrate and vertebrate fossils identification, microsite screening, taphonomy, and excavation techniques.
 In past years, the course has been taught in the extensive outcrops of the Hell Creek Formation of eastern Montana and the Jurassic and Cretaceous formations of Utah and Nevada.
 Extensive hiking and outdoor physical challenges require that students be physically fit.
 A fee for transportation, camping fees, meals, and materials is required (see fees below).

 - Estimated Fees (these may be subject to change)

 NOTE : You must show proof of health/medical insurance for the duration of this course in order to participate.
 Optional health insurance available for summer.